 In South Africa, the movement to develop non-white athletes in traditionally white sports is known as transformation.
 The topic of transformation was catapulted into the public consciousness in 2014 when sports minister Fikile Mbalula threatened to ban national teams with less than 60 percent black players from representing South Africa in international competitions.
 His comments came after a study by the ministry showed that the number of black players on the country's national cricket and rugby teams would need to increase threefold in order to reach the ministry's target of 50 percent.

-In the past two years, Cricket South Africa, the sport's governing body, has reinvested in programs that aim to encourage more black children to play the sport, and to identify the ones who are talented enough to compete at elite levels.
+In the past two years, Cricket South Africa, the sport's governing body, has reinvested in programmes that aim to encourage more black children to play the sport, and to identify the ones who are talented enough to compete at elite levels.
 An integral part of its plan is the creation of regional performance centers that will be linked to area schools.
 Last year, the organization more than doubled its development budget, now nearly $1.4 million, with the majority of that extra money going to these centers.
 Eventually, there will be one in Langa.

 "What Cricket South Africa is doing, pumping money into townships, I think will help bridge the gap," said Siya Simetu, who grew up in Langa and played professional cricket for the Cape Cobras.
 Children in most townships lack access to the facilities, equipment, and coaching they need to be successful in cricket, Simetu continued.
 With its regional performance centers, Cricket South Africa is hoping to address that problem.
 The solution might demand more than mere money.